this ca. 1940 offset litho was badly damaged, very yellowed with various random paint splatters and a botched repair attempt

 Betsy Ross' cousin George Hamilton painted this self portrait.
 Unfortunately, it was never varnished, never cleaned.
 Fortunately it was always well cared for and did not suffer the abuses of wild swings of temperature and humidity.
 While Betsy Ross was creating the US flag, her cousin George Hamilton was painting his self portrait.
 My task was to remove the layer of soot and tobacco smoke without harming the paint on this late 1700's oil on canvas.

-George Hamilton portrait after cleaning and restoration by Richard Ulrich.
-Mr Hamilton's self portrait after cleaning and varnishing.
+George Hamilton's self - portrait after cleaning and restoration by Richard Ulrich.
 While he was a somewhat naive painter, he did a good job of recording his appearance and his technical skills were such that the paint film survived the passing of centuries relatively intact.